SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 oprob_new = remake(oprob; u0 = [:S₁ => 5.0, :S₂ => 2.5])
 oprob_new == oprob
 ```
-Here, we instead use `remake` to simultaneously update a large number of fields:
+Here, we instead use `remake` to simultaneously update a all three fields:
 ```@example structure_indexing
 oprob_new_2 = remake(oprob; u0 = [:C => 0.2], tspan = (0.0, 20.0), p = [:k₁ => 2.0, :k₂ => 2.0])
 nothing # hide